2023-05-02 14:54:00

 Monday, on Twitter, Marc Uyttendaele pointed the finger at this intervention by Eric de Beukelaer.
 “Shocking remarks by the vicar of Beukelaer regarding MP Rohonyi.
 Article 268 of the Penal Code prohibits a minister from publicly attacking a law.
 The law establishes the right to abortion.
 The clergy must submit to it.
 It’s not an ethical issue, it’s the rule of law“, he posted on social networks.
 This position of the constitutionalist has itself sparked a new torrent of comments on the web…

 Does the vicar general of Liège indeed fall under criminal law for having criticized the federal deputy?
 We can seriously doubt it.
 “The article is in force but I do not recall any conviction on this basisnotes Caroline Sägesser, researcher at Crisp (Centre for socio-political research and information) and specialist in secularism and cults.
 In addition, the article punishes speeches made in the exercise of the ministry, during sermons.
-The words of Eric de Beukelaer (which were expressed on his blog) therefore do not fall within the scope of the article.
+The words of Eric de Beukelaer (which were expressed on his blog) therefore do not fall within the scope of the article.”

 ”An obsolete provision of the Penal Code”

 For Caroline Sägesser, this criminal provision gives way to more fundamental rights.”
 Many analysts point out that this article is probably incompatible with the principle of freedom of expression protected by the European Convention on Human Rights.
 Moreover, what is repressed in this article, which already appeared in the first Penal Code in 1867, is the direct attack on the government, on the law.
 I don’t really see any application to Eric de Beukelaer’s remarks from this angle either.
-In any case, this provision of the Penal Code seems to me to be obsolete.
+In any case, this provision of the Penal Code seems to me to be obsolete.”

-Did Eric de Beukelaer undermine the principle of secularism or the separation of Church and State by speaking about abortion?
+Did Eric de Beukelaer undermine the principle of secularism or the separation of Church and State by speaking regarding abortion?
 The Crisp researcher doesn’t think so.
 “Secularism postulates that a priest is a citizen like any other (and therefore has the right to freedom of expression, Editor’s note)no offense to Master Uyttendaele”, concludes Caroline Sägesser.

 Eric de Beukelaer’s text published on his blog in response to Sophie Rohonyi’s interview.